Pilot project · AI Support Operations

 Dispatch

-Built an AI-powered support routing system for a US fintech during a one-week product audit.
-Automated classification, deduplication, team routing, and workload balancing across 2000+ monthly tickets.
+Built and validated an AI-powered support-routing prototype for a US fintech after mapping cross-team bottlenecks.
+The pilot scenario covered classification, deduplication, team routing, and workload balancing across 2000+ monthly tickets.

 Fractional product leadership 2025